khaosdoctor/helm-actions-dynamic-env-example/README.md

 __Front End__: Created using Vim.
 Just go into the directory, type `npm install` to install all dependencies and then `npm run serve`.
 You can also build the image from the Dockerfile in the same directory

 __Front End__: Created with TypeScript.
-Just go into the directory, type `npm install` to install all dependencies and then `npm run build:start` to run the app or `npm run start:debug` to start in debug mode (tsc watch and logging).
+Just go into the directory, type `npm install` to install all dependencies and then `npm run build:start` to run the app or `npm run start:debug` to start in debug mode (TypeScript watch and logging).
 You can also build the image from the Dockerfile in the same directory

 #### Application hosted image

-There's a hosted image of this application available at the MCR (Microsoft Container Registry) in the following address: `mcr.microsoft.com/mslearn/samples/contoso-ship-manager`
+There's a hosted image of this application available at the MCR (Microsoft Container Registry) in the following address: `mcr.microsoft.com/mslearn/samples/contoso-ship-manager`, although this version contains some different features.

 You can pull this image using `docker pull` and run it locally using `docker run`.